lorio/jcw-hugo/content/poems/build-a-wall.md

 Jeff read the poem on the last day of the 2nd New Orleans Poetry Festival.
 The final open reading was held outdoors on a sunny afternoon at the famous Maple Leaf Bar.

-Poem text and collage by JCW can be found on [Urban Graffiti](http://www.poetsreadingthenews.com/2016/09/lets-build-a-wall/)
+Poem text and collage by JCW can be found on [Poets Reading the News](http://www.poetsreadingthenews.com/2016/09/lets-build-a-wall/)